react-native-modal/react-native-modal/README.md

+### Announcements
-🚧 We're looking for maintainers and contributors!
-See [#414](https://github.com/react-native-community/react-native-modal/issues/414)
+- 📣 We're looking for maintainers and contributors!
+See [#598](https://github.com/react-native-modal/react-native-modal/discussions/598)
+- 💡 We're brainstorming if/how we can make a JavaScript-only version of `react-native-modal`.
+See [#597](https://github.com/react-native-modal/react-native-modal/discussions/597)
+- 🙏 If you have a question, please [start a new discussion](https://github.com/react-native-modal/react-native-modal/discussions) instead of opening a new issue.

 <br />